BIO2810 Tropical Ecology

 In BIO2810: Tropical Ecology, students are introduced to the fundamental theories and concepts of ecology to understand how populations of plants and animals survive and interact in tropical environments.
 Through accumulating hands on experience conducting experiments and in the field, students will learn how ecological theory can be applied in the management and conservation of tropical environments.

-The Malaysia Immersion Hub collaborates with the School of Science to organise and deliver BIO2810 during the first semester.
+The Malaysia Immersion and Pathways collaborates with the School of Science to organise and deliver BIO2810 during the first semester.
 We work closely with our colleagues on

 - Course planning